Clayton Green (racing driver)

-Clayton Green (born May 18, 1997) is an American professional stock-car racing driver who last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 2 Ford F-150 for Reaume Brothers Racing.
-He has also previously competed part-time in what are now the ARCA Menards Series East and West.
+Clayton H. Everett Green (born May 19, 1997) is an American professional stock car racing driver.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 2/22 Ford F-150 for Team Reaume.
+He has previously competed part-time in what are now the ARCA Menards Series East and West.

 Racing career

 Early career

 Green raced in kid karts and even began racing in Central Texas once he became good enough.
-He began driving Bandoleros and then he progressed to Legend Cars.
+He began driving Bandoleros, and then he progressed to Legend Cars.
 He won the National Outlaw Championship, and he was the youngest to do so at the age of fifteen.

 ARCA

 Green ran three races on a limited schedule during the 2015 NASCAR K&N Pro Series West season getting his best finish of seventh at Meridian Speedway.

 Green ran three races on a limited schedule during the 2016 NASCAR K&N Pro Series East season.